Welcome (including school values)

 Quilters Infant School - The Way of the Quilteenee

-At Quilters Infant School, working closely with Quilters Junior School, we are committed to developing well-rounded, confident pupils, pupils who will take risks, persevere, seek challenge, who are resilient to set-backs, and are able to continually develop their abilities and talents.
+At Quilters Infant School, working closely with Quilters Junior School, we are committed to developing well-rounded, confident pupils, pupils who will take risks, persevere, embrace challenge, who are resilient to set-backs, and who are able to continually develop their abilities and talents.